 1. Consider the furniture.
 As obvious as this sounds, many people do not think about how their choice in office furniture will increase their comfort level and enhance their productivity.
 So what should you think about when considering office furniture?
 What is the best kind of office chair?
 A good office chair will an adjustable seat to have your feet firmly on the floor.
 The chair should also have adjustable-height armrests that can be set to a level that keeps your arms and shoulders relaxed enough that will keep your lower arm perpendicular to your keyboard.
 Don’t stop at the office chair.
 Make sure that you also have an ergonomic desk that will not make you have to stretch to your keyboard, and be able to hide your keyboard when you are not using it.
 The best ergonomic keyboard holder will also have room (or an extension) for your mouse on the same height level.
 Another consideration that you might think about is having a height-adjustable desktop that will allow you to use your desk as a standing desk.

 2. Environmental factors.
 Does your office have the right amount of natural light and good climate controls?
 Natural sunlight can be a big factor in affecting your mood and enhancing your productivity.
 This is why our office space is changing things to bring more natural sunlight into interior offices and hallways.
-Read our blog article on office lighting.
 You need to be able to regulate the climate and temperature in your space without worrying about the temperature outside.
 You might like it cooler or warmer than others, but you need to be able to have control of setting that temperature that is just right for you.
 You may like a more humid environment in the winter months, so consider buying a portable humidifier to increase your comfort level.

 3. Make your office space your own.
 Putting your personal touches on the space you work from goes a long way in increasing your comfort level and enhancing your productivity.
 Find that fine line between making your office more like your home while keeping it professional and functional.
 Having a pull-out bed couch might be a bit extreme, but consider having a comfortable side chair to sit in when you do not need to be at your desk or on your computer.
 Getting out of your office chair from time is also a good idea.